-This article has been updated using data on our 2019 list of accountng software companies to include the newest solutions in the market.
+This article has been updated using data on our CURRENT_YEARlist of accountng software companies to include the newest solutions in the market.

 Given that Intuit and Xero are among the leaders of accounting software, the figures mentioned above give a clear idea that accounting has its new address and it is known as the cloud.
 An increasing number of users are switching to cloud solutions for their accounting needs, which makes it convenient to attract more attention from the developers to innovate.

 Device independence, omnipresent accessibility, and unrestricted resource limit were some of the initial benefits of the cloud computing.
 Improvements in the security parameters over the time added more to the reliability factor for the cloud.
 Easily these innovations have caused the rise in user interest and the numbers mentioned above proves it.
 But the cloud is still innovating for the accountants and the scope for innovations still remains immense.
 Here are some of the tech innovations that are made their arrival clear into the market of cloud accounting: